Penn1084/alx-system_engineering-devops/0x02-shell_redirections/README.md

-tr A Z | tr c e a script that Replace all characters A and c from input to Z and e respectively. rev a script that reverse its input. tr -d C | tr -d c a script that removes all letters c and C from input.
+tr A Z | tr c e a script that Replace all characters A and c from input to Z and e respectively. rev a script that reverse its input. tr -d C | tr -d c a script that removes all letters c and C from input. cut -d : -f 1,6 /etc/passwd | sort a script that displays all users and their home directories, sorted by users.